 sex trafficking 101

-what is sex trafficking?
-Sex trafficking is a form of modern slavery that exists throughout the united states and globally.
-The Federal trafficking victims and protection act of 2000 defines sex trafficking as the recruitment, harboring, transportation, provision, or obtaining of a person for the purposes of a commercial sex act, where such an act is induced by force, fraud, or COERCION, or in which the person induced to perform such an act has not attained 18 years of age. all trafficking victims share one essential experience -- the loss of freedom.
+Sex trafficking is a form of modern day slavery that exists throughout the United States and globally.
+The Federal Trafficking Victims and Protection Act of 2000 defines sex trafficking as the recruitment, harboring, transportation, provision, or obtaining of a person for the purposes of a commercial sex act, where such an act is induced by force, fraud, or coercion, or in which the person compelled to engage in such acts is under 18 years of age.

-what tactics are used by traffickers to lure and control their victims?
-Pimps initially lure their victims with false promises of a better life, fast money, warmth, intimacy and gifts but ultimately resort to other forms of manipulation and control including violence, threats of harm to the victim’s family and friends, shaming, forced drug or alcohol abuse, isolation, food and sleep deprivation and DEGRADATION.
+Pimps initially lure their victims with false promises of a better life, a job, warmth, intimacy and gifts.
+But ultimately they resort to other forms of manipulation and control including violence, debt bondage, threats of harm to the victim’s family and friends, shaming, forced drug or alcohol abuse, isolation, degradation and food and sleep deprivation.

 The National Human Trafficking Resource Center hotline receives reports of cases of human trafficking in all 50 states and Washington D.C.
 Sex trafficking commonly takes place through online escort services like backpage.com, where buyers can purchase sex with ease, anonymity, and impunity and on mainstream social media sites like Instagram and Facebook.
 It also takes place in residential brothels, brothels disguised as massage parlors or spas and in street prostitution.